siakamansaly/Professional_Blog_PHP/README.md

     <img src="public/img/Screenshot.png" alt="Screenshot" width="700px">
 </div>
 <p>The goal of this project is to create a blog in my colors to show my talents as PHP developer.
-This project carried out in PHP, OOP and adopts an MVC architecture.
-It is also necessary to respect PSRs and ensure that there are no security breaches.
+This project carried out in PHP, OOP and adopts an MVC pattern.
+It is also necessary to respect PHP Standard Recommandation and ensure that there are no security breaches.
 (Code quality monitoring on Codacy or SymfonyInsight)</p>
 <p>The project contains:</p>
 <ul>
   <li>a connection and registration system</li>